Bairamalguda

 Bairamalguda is a locality in Hyderabad, Telangana, India.

 Commercial area

-The choice for shops at Bairamalguda is very good.
-There are some good function halls in this area which are quite popular for weddings and parties like Sri Nilayam Gardens, Gajjala Janga Reddy Gardens, Pindi Pulla Reddy Gardens, Edulakanti Ram Reddy Gardens, KKK Gardens.
+A variety of choices for shops at Bairamalguda is present.
+There are function halls in this area used for weddings and parties like Sri Nilayam Gardens, Gajjala Janga Reddy Gardens, Pindi Pulla Reddy Gardens, Edulakanti Ram Reddy Gardens, and KKK Gardens.

 Transport

 Bairamalguda is connected by buses run by TSRTC, since a bus depot is close by, it is well connected.
 Buses that run are 104R, 277, 293, 93 etc. The nearest MMTS train station is Malakpet MMTS station.and the nearest Hyderabad Metro station is LB Nagar.